bagder/libcurl-video-tutorials/README.md

 7. HTTP PUT example - with read callback

+8. Modifying the HTTP request headers

+8. Retrieving the HTTP response code after a successful transfer

 8. multi-part formpost

 9. use cookies and login to a site with POST